 - Cauliflower falls somewhere in the middle, depending on how tough the stem of the florets is.

 For example, it takes some effort to stick a fork through a raw carrot.
-But it’s much easier to poke the stem of a piece of broccoli.
+But it’s much easier to poke the stem of a piece of cauliflower.
 And you can stick a fork through a broccoli floret without any issue at all.

-I haven’t tested every vegetable known to man, but here’s what I’ve tested so far for STEAMING vegetables:
+I haven’t tested every vegetable known to man, but here’s what I’ve tested so far for STEAMING of vegetables:

 - Baby Carrots: 16 minutes